Let’s look at the concept of the conditional diagramming method in this article…

 A Conditional Diagramming Method is a network diagramming method that allows for non-sequential activities such as loops or conditional branches.

-Typically, activities in these type of diagrams are represented by rectangles decision points or milestones are represented by diamonds, and directional flow is indicated by arrows.
+Typically, activities in these types of diagrams are represented by rectangles decision points or milestones are represented by diamonds, and directional flow is indicated by arrows.

 Conditional Diagramming Method, you should know to vary based on the method used.
 The most common conditional diagramming methods are Graphical Evaluation Review Technique and System Dynamic Models.

-Here is all you need to know about activity and activity list in project management…
+Here is all you need to know about the activity and activity list in project management…

 When we talk of activities, they are what you need to do in order to achieve a particular task.
 Two or more activities need to be performed before the foundation of a house is being laid.